 - Watery eyes

-It is important to note that Suboxone should only be administered by a doctor in a medical setting so that the patient’s vital signs can be monitored during the process.
+It is important to note that Suboxone should only be administered by a doctor in a medical setting so that the client’s vital signs can be monitored during the process.

 The difference between Suboxone and other opiates